 Shopping campaigns are a good choice for businesses who want to sell their product directly via their website.
 This type of campaign enables them to reach an audience that is likely to convert.
 Because the ad itself contains loads of information such as a photo of your product, its title, its price and more, the chances are high that the user who clicks on it is already interested and wants to buy it.

 Shopping Ads (we mentioned them above in the part dedicated to the Google Search Network Campaign).

 If you are interested in knowing more about running Google Shopping Ads for your business, there are different types of Shopping Ads including:

 - Product Shopping ads (which focus on one product)

 - Showcase Shopping ads (which advertises related products grouped together)

 Read more about the Shopping ad options here.

 4. Google Ads Video Campaigns

 Good videos create stories and generate emotions.
 Video campaigns are effective if you want to tell your customer about your business’s history or values for instance.
-If so: two main options exist: in-stream and discovery videos.

 Similarly to display ads, video ad’s main purpose is to raise awareness around your brand.
 Therefore, the cost per impression (for one view) of your ad will be low while the cost per conversion is typically high.